Part of the Great Teaching Toolkit

 This course provides an evidence-based overview of why and how effective explaining helps students learn, and what great teachers do to use it effectively.
-You will connect this evidence to practical classroom techniques, and then practise selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.
+You will explore how these principles can be applied in the classroom, before practising selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.

 What will you learn?

 Presenting great explanations is not just a generic skill, like being a good communicator: it depends on a detailed knowledge of the content and ideas being explained and how they are learnt.
 All teachers present new content and ideas to students, but the best presentations have concise, appropriate, engaging explanations that are just right for the students: neither too short nor too long; neither too complex nor too simple.
 Effective explanations help students to develop fluent and flexible networks of knowledge.

 If your students have a good store of well-structured knowledge, and fluent, automated skills, absorbing new ideas and procedures will be much easier for them.
 In the same way that gardeners prepare the soil before sowing seeds, great teachers prepare their students for new ideas by ensuring their existing knowledge is well-connected, fluent and accessible.
 In this course, you’ll learn about using explaining for three classroom goals:

 - to prepare your students to learn something new;

 - to present new content and ideas to your students; and